groupby/elements-view/packages/web-components/@sfx/autocomplete/README.md

 ## Customizations

 - `caption`: Optional attribute to create and populate an `<h3>` tag at the top of the Autocomplete component.
 - `group`: Optional attribute to add the `sayt` component to a grouping of related search components.
+The component will only act on events if they contain the same group name as the component.

 ## Testing